Are you looking for Artificial Intelligence Interview Questions? If yes, then start here.

 - Fuzzy knowledge base – knowledge about all the fuzzy relationships between input and output is stored in this.
 From the fuzzifier, the input variables are fed to inference rules.

-- Inference rules engine – this is a kernel that simulates human decisions through reasoning and approximation.
+- Inference rules engine – this simulates human decisions through reasoning and approximation.
 It takes in the input from the fuzzifier and applies rules from the rule base.

 - Rule base – contains the knowledge about the process